 Dosage varies with the degree of inflammation and the size and location of the affected area.
-Injections may be repeated from once every 3 to 5 days (e.g., for bursae) to once every 2 to 3 weeks (for joints).
-Frequent intra-articular injection may result in damage to joint tissues.
+Injections may be repeated from once every three to five days (e.g. for bursae) to once every two to three weeks (for joints).
+Frequent intra-articular injection may result in damage to joint tissues (see Table 2 for dosages).